Smart locks, also called electronic door locks, are a smart way to replace keys or add automation features to your locking system.

 6) Child safety

 If you have ever hired a locksmith to replace your deadbolt lock because you lost your keys or wanted to replace it (you lost a key? an ex-tenant or housekeeper still has a key? the previous tenant/owner perhaps?), then you know what they charge!
-However, these costs are completely eliminated because you now have full control over your lock.
+However, these costs are eliminated because you now have full control over your lock.

 Feature: Keyless entry

 Keyless access means you no longer need a physical key to open your door.
-Instead, you simply use your mobile device to open the door from anywhere within range.
+Instead, you use your mobile device to open the door from anywhere within range.
 This feature works by sending a signal through Wi-Fi or mobile networks to open the door.

 The advantage of keyless locks over traditional mechanical locks is that you no longer have to fumble with keys to unlock the door.
 As a result, it only takes seconds to get into your home.